gitname/sediment-api/README.md

    [`pymongo.errors.BulkWriteError`](https://pymongo.readthedocs.io/en/stable/api/pymongo/errors.html#pymongo.errors.BulkWriteError)
    exception because the collection has a "unique" index consisting of those two fields.
 Since that exception is not being caught, the parser crashes.
-4. Resolve the conceptual issue resulting from the existence of an API endpoint that returns a sample specified by its `Sample_ID` alone, and the absence of a unique index on that field alone.
-Currently, the database can contain multiple records having the same `Sample_ID` value, as long as they have different `Study_Code` values.
+4. Resolve the issue resulting from the combination of (a) the presence of an API endpoint that returns a sample specified by its `Sample_ID` alone and (b) the absence of a "unique" index on that field alone.
+Currently, a collection can contain multiple records having the same `Sample_ID` value, as long as their `Study_Code` values differ from one another.